 Why?
 Well, the width of a grape is the same size as a small child’s airway.
 An Australian blogger is warning parents of the crucial trick after a 5-year-old had to go to the emergency room for having a grape lodged into his throat.
-Through a Facebook post, she urged parents to be mindful that not all kids chew their food when they are in a rush and want to finish quickly, making it a high level choking hazzard.
+Through a Facebook post, she urged parents to be mindful that not all kids chew their food when they are in a rush and want to finish quickly, making it a high-level choking hazard.

 According to the mother, the toddler had to go to intensive care and be operated on under general anesthesia in order for the grape to be removed.
 She explained how she hopes to raise awareness so no other family has to go through the fear she went.
+Food is a common cause for choking in children.
 Luckily, the grape wasn’t blocking the child’s airway.

 Although a lot of toys come with choking hazard warning, foods don’t, which is why children usually choke more on food than toys.
 It’s a good idea to cut foods into small pieces for children under the age of 5 and mash up food for children under the age of 2.
 You should also always supervise your children while eating and insist they take a seat during mealtime.

 According to WebMD, children under age 4 shouldn’t eat the following foods: